 Bad Wolf / The Parting Of The Ways by Russell T Davies, directed by Joe Ahearne

-The Doctor regenerates into his tenth incarnation after absorbing the energies of the time vortex to save Rose's life.
-In the confusion of the regeneration, Jack is left behind on the Game Station.
+The Doctor regenerates after absorbing the energies of the time vortex to save Rose's life.
+In the confusion, Jack is left behind on the Game Station.

 Making History